apitemplateio/apitemplateio/README.md

-- 👋 Hi, I’m @apitemplateio
-- 🌱 I’m currently working on [APITemplate.io](https://apitemplate.io) - Auto-generate images and PDF documents with a simple API or automation tools like Zapier & Airtable.
-No CSS/HTML required
+[APITemplate.io](https://apitemplate.io)  provides PDF Generation API and Image Generation API for developers.
+Create documents and visuals from reusable templates using HTML, CSS, and JSON.
+Great for automating invoices, reports, certificates, labels, and branded images at scale.
+It works with REST API, Zapier, Make, n8n, Bubble, Airtable, and other no-code or low-code tools.

-- 📫 Email me at hello@apitemplate.io
+📫 Email me at hello@apitemplate.io

 <!---
 apitemplateio/apitemplateio is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.